preetiac/atchai-hugo/content/blog/2016-03-29-the-best-web-based-data-visualisation-tools.md

 ---
-description: null
 author: JohnGriffin
-slug: "The-best-web-based-data-visualisation-tools"
 date: "2016-03-29"
-tags:
-  - "null"
 published: true
+header_image: "/images/blog-datavis-header.png"
 title: "The Best Web-based Data Visualisation Tools"
 ---

-## And a simple framework to evaluate them

 Firstly a disclaimer: I am the founder of [Dataseed — an interactive data visualisation platform](https://getdataseed.com/).
 I’ve spent a lot of time reviewing the various data visualisation tools on the market and so these are really my personal favourites.
 I first put together this list as part of a talk I gave at the University of Westminster in 2016 and I’ll aim to keep it up to date.

-I’ve focussed on the more affordable, cloud-based and open products, avoiding the BI monoliths and the niche industry-specific tools.
+There is a focus on the more affordable, cloud-based and open products, avoiding the BI monoliths and the niche industry-specific tools.
+All of these tools are cloud-based and require no coding to use.
 This selection should be particularly useful for data journalists, analysts, developers and even the causal non-coding user who wants to step up their Excel game.

 ### Criteria